How You Can Help Me With My Recovery

 Dear _____________,

-As I continue on my journey of personal recovery related to my _________ (health condition, mental illness or addiction), it’s sometimes difficult for me to ask you (or anyone) for help.
+As I continue on my journey of personal recovery related to my _________ (health condition, mental illness or substance misuse), it’s sometimes difficult for me to ask you (or anyone) for help.
 It’s also often hard to know just what I need help with the most right now or at any given moment.

 But I do want to ask you for your help now, since I value your support and know that you care about me and have my best interests at heart.